Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 Switch 1 (Trunk A ports) -> Switch 2 (Trunk A ports) -> Switch 3 (Trunk A ports) -> [etc in a daisy-chain configuration through all switches]
 Switch 1 (Trunk B ports) -> Switch 2 (Trunk B ports) -> Switch 3 (Trunk B ports) -> [etc in a daisy-chain configuration through all switches]

+Below is a diagram of a basic linear connection of the racks.
+The purple links represent the standing patch cables between the two switches in each rack; the black links represent long trunk cables between each rack.
+Each trunk has its own allocated ports on each switch:
  ![DAGs](https://github.com/Laserbeam31/bts-touring-networking-documentation-public/blob/main/linear_network_rack_connection.PNG)

 **It is important that each switch receive a separate trunk line for Trunk A and Trunk B. Failure to run both trunks will result in some VLANs being